Gay Gucci designer Alessandro Michele is no longer with the fashion house - ExBulletin

 Michele set the vision for Gucci for eight years, but worked there for almost 20 years in total, at one point working under the direction of Tom Ford.
 Although Michele’s exit did not seem very acrimonious, he admitted that there was a clash of visions before his departure.

 There are times when paths diverge due to the different perspectives each of us may have, Michele said in a statement Wednesday.
-A resident of Gucci, the designer said: “Today an extraordinary journey comes to an end for me, lasting more than 20 years, within a company to which I have tirelessly devoted all my love and my creative passion.
+Calling Gucci his home, the designer said: “Today an extraordinary journey comes to an end for me, lasting more than 20 years, in a company to which I have tirelessly devoted all my love and creative passion.

 Michele himself may have grown dissatisfied with his position, the visionary recently telling reporters that he feels like a “slave to things”.